acer51-doctom/how-to-JNUSTool/README.md

 This guide contains everything you need and explains how to use JNUSTool (i'm late to this i swear)

+> [!NOTE]
+> This is compatible with all types of PCs.
+Which means that Mac and Linux are supported in this guide.

 > [!CAUTION]
 The methods used in this guide will give you access to System Files.
 Do NOT mess something up.
 I'm not responsible for anything, at your own risk!